yssolk9102/kwk-virtual-curriculum-4/web-app/lessons/design/index.md

 <img class="small" src="./assets/wireframe-4.jpeg">

 Things to consider as you wireframe:
-- If the site is responsive, what will it look like on each device size?
-- If the user moves between pages, how will they navigate?
-What will that flow be like?
+- What HTML elements will be used for each piece of the page?
+- What class names will you use for those elements?
 - What Design Principals are being utilized so the page is clear and understandable?
+- Make a decision about the color palette you'll use, and write those colors (hex codes, rgba, other) down so you don't forget.
 - Get user feedback.
-Ask someone who wasn't involved in the design process for their opinion.
+Ask someone who wasn't involved in the design process for their opinion!

 <div class="practice">
   <h2>Practice: Design & UX</h2>
   <p>You've been contracted to design an app for a dog-walking business.
 Select a color palette, and draw out a wireframe, keeping in mind the Design Principals we've learned about!</p>
   <p>Be ready to share your design and thinking behind it.</p>
 </div>